userfrosting/web/pages/02.features/_developer-features/feature-section-d.md

 Easily implement sortable, searchable, paginated JSON APIs for your data collections with our customizable Sprunje system.

 ### Fortress
-Fortress unified interface for data validation and transformation.
+Fortress is a unified interface for data validation and transformation.
 Validate user input on both client- and server-side with a single JSON schema!

 ### Error handling
 Throw an exception, then use a custom exception handler to send detailed error information to logs and/or present a useful message for users.